dynamicprash/Web-Technology/README.md

 # Web-Technology
-Contents all the assignments that I have done for my 'Web Technology' classes.
+Contents all the assignments that I have done for my 'Web Technology' classes.<br>
 Author - Prashant Paudel